Catholic Scripture Study International

 Without Genesis, the rest of the Bible is incomprehensible.
-Unveiling no less than the creation of the whole world and everything in it, including human life itself, as well as the birth of sin and the promise of a Savior, this book is packed with fascinating images and layered theological insights that require careful study.
+Unveiling no less than the creation of the world and everything in it, including human life, as well as the birth of sin and the promise of a Savior, Genesis is packed with fascinating images and layered theological insights that require careful study.

 In this powerful 28-session study, author Steve Ray and presenter Fr.
 Kauth will help you uncover what you need to know about this crucial first book of the Bible, including:

 -The theological significance of covenants: what they meant for the ancient Jews, and what they mean for us today

 -What the Binding of Isaac actually signifies, and what Noah’s ark represents

 -How to have a personal relationship with the “God of your fathers” (Exodus 3:15)

 Genesis is the first key to unlocking the chest that enables us to understand the Bible as the Universal Church always has.
 To find the priceless gems inside, we need a good roadmap to learn how the 50 chapters fit together and fit with the rest of the entire Bible.
 Let Steve Ray and Fr.
 Kauth guide you on a 1,500+ verse deep-dive into the richly puzzling spiritual depths of Genesis.

 Starting at: $46.95

 Commentary by Steve Ray - presented by Fr.
 Patrick Winslow